Professor Anselm Heinrich

 - PG Research Methods

-He is also Theatre Studies’ Study Abroad and International Exchange Convenor.
+I also act as Theatre Studies’ Study Abroad and International Exchange Convenor.
 He would like to hear from prospective international students thinking about spending a year in Glasgow.
-He is also the first port of call for Glasgow Theatre Studies students intending to study abroad.
-Everyone interested in our ERASMUS exchanges with Berlin’s Free University and the University of Stockholm should also contact Anselm.
+I am also the first port of call for Glasgow Theatre Studies students intending to study abroad.
+Everyone interested in our ERASMUS exchanges with Berlin’s Free University and the University of Stockholm should also contact me.

 - Fellow of the Higher Education Academy (www.heacademy.ac.uk)